openstack/taskflow/doc/source/engines.rst

 .. note::

-    This engine is under active development and is experimental but it is useable and does work but is missing some features (please check the `blueprint page`_ for known issues and plans) that will make it more production ready.
+    This engine is under active development and is experimental but it is usable and does work but is missing some features (please check the `blueprint page`_ for known issues and plans) that will make it more production ready.